-Pacific RISA is collaborating with the Carolinas Collaborative on Climate, Health, and Equity (C3HE), the NOAA Climate Adaptation Partnerships team for the Carolinas region, to conduct community-engaged research to support equitable flood resilience in Hawaiʻi and North Carolina.
-The work centers on developing local flood risk models and engaging with community members to prioritize adaptation solutions in four coastal communities (the North Shore and northern Koʻolaupoko to southern Koʻolauloa on Oʻahu; Down East Carteret County and Carolina Beach in North Carolina).
+Pacific RISA is collaborating with the NOAA Climate Adaptation Partnerships team for the Carolinas region (C3HE), to conduct community-engaged research to support flood resilience in Hawaiʻi and North Carolina.
+The work centers on developing local flood risk models and engaging with community members to prioritize adaptation solutions in four coastal communities; the North Shore and northern Koʻolaupoko to southern Koʻolauloa on Oʻahu and; Down East Carteret County and Carolina Beach in North Carolina.

 Core project components are: